ipfpy/Vortex-Pok3r-ISO-DE-Layout/README.md

 ### getting rid of capslock key
 The Capslock Key is by far the most useless key for me.
 So i want to change this key to be the new `Fn`-Key.
 Thanks to Vortex they added this feature via the DIP-Switch 3 on the backside of the keyboard.
 Just enable the DIP-Switch and you are fine.

+### updating the firmware on osx
+If you are a mac user follow this link: [Update Pok3r RGB Firmware on MacOS](http://sonpham.me/posts/update-pok3r-rgb-firmware-on-macos)